pnp/cli-microsoft365/docs/docs/user-guide/using-cli.md

-# Using the CLI for Microsoft 365
+# Use the CLI for Microsoft 365

 Information in this section will help you understand how the CLI for Microsoft 365 works and how you can use it most effectively.